Hard X-ray view of two $\gamma$-ray detected low-luminosity active galactic nuclei: NGC 315 and NGC 4261: Observations and data reduction

 \section{Observations and data reduction}

-NGC 315 and NGC 4261 were observed by NuSTAR \citep{2013ApJ...770..103H} on 27 Jul 2021 and 2 Jun 2021, respectively.
+NGC 315 and NGC 4261 were observed by \textit{NuSTAR} \citep{2013ApJ...770..103H} on 27 July 2021 and 2 June 2021, respectively.
 Each observation had an exposure time of 45 ks.
-Data from both the FPMA and FPMB detectors aboard NuSTAR were utilized.
+We used data from two detectors (FPMA and FPMB) on \textit{NuSTAR}.
 The data were processed using HEASoft v6.31.1 in conjunction with calibration files from $\texttt{CALDB}$ version 20231205.
-Clean level 2 event files were generated using the $\texttt{nupipeline}$ script of the NuSTAR data analysis software package, applying standard filtering criteria.
+Clean level 2 event files were generated using the $\texttt{nupipeline}$ script of the \textit{NuSTAR} data analysis software package, applying standard filtering criteria.
 Source and background regions were selected using the $\texttt{DS9}$ tool \citep{2003ASPC..295..489J}.
 The source data were extracted from a circular region centered on the source position with a radius of 30$^{\prime\prime}$, while the background was extracted from a circular region located at a sufficient distance from the source, with a radius of 60$^{\prime\prime}$.
 Spectra were extracted and ancillary/response files were generated using the $\texttt{nuproducts}$ task.
 All spectra were binned using the $\texttt{grppha}$ tool from $\texttt{FTOOLS}$ to ensure a minimum of 25 counts per bin, thereby enabling the application of $\chi^2$ statistics.